 You must not keep or leave rubbish, dangerous materials or any other belongings in any of the communal areas.

-Residents in flats or maisonettes must dispose of household refuse in the designated bins.
-If you have large items to be disposed, please contact the Special Collections department at the Town Hall on 01277 312500.
+Residents in flats or maisonettes must dispose of household waste in the designated bins.
+If you have large items to be disposed, call the Special Collections department at the Town Hall on 01277 312500.

 You must not run a business from your home.